MailOnline/gh-lint/README.md

 - commit-name: check that commit names satisfy semantic commit conventions

+#### PR rules

+By default, these rules analyse the PRs for the last 30 days.
+It can be changed using option `--since` (see below).

+- pr-review: check that all PRs have at least one review that approved them

 ## Options

 - `-c` (or `--config`) - configuration file location